StemTBioinf/RprogrammingII/index.md

 Now that you know how to make a package and push it to GitHub we can now go full hacker-mode and expand the features of our `scell` class and funtions even more.
 Lets do a few more things to make the `scell` class more useful:

-1. Here is a file if index sorting data.
+1. Here is a file if index sorting data (<http://bone.bmc.lu.se/Public/Mouse_HSPC_reduced_IndexSortData.txt>).
 These cells were assayed for single-cell expression in the dataset we are using.
 Expand your package so that index sorting data can be loaded into a `facs` slot in your `scell` class.

 2. Write some code that allows you to cluster and split the data into N partitions and store the cluster memberships somewhere in your class.